Green Quarter

 The Green Quarter is an area of Manchester, England, just north of the city centre between Cheetham, Strangeways and the River Irk.

 From the mid-nineteenth century, the area, then known as Red Bank, was a slum housing impoverished Jewish immigrants from Eastern Europe, but is now home to digital start-ups and e-commerce businesses, new apartments, microbreweries, gin distilleries and restaurants.

 Manchester's Green Quarter is a relatively new district built on the northern edge of the City Centre.
 It comprises a series of large new building developments near Manchester Victoria rail station.
-The Green Quarter is home to the £800m NOMA (North Manchester) development and One Angela Square, one of the most sustainable office buildings in Europe.
+The Green Quarter is home to the £800m NOMA (North Manchester) development and One Angel Square, one of the most sustainable office buildings in Europe.